 We need marketing that truly connects in order to deliver qualified customers.
 An effective sales funnel that doesn’t feel like sales at all comes from the warmth of an engaging story.
-In turn, those story-based activities deliver customers who are engaged with the experience.
+In turn, those story-based activities deliver customers who are engaged with the experience - engaged with you.
 With so many media choices, allowing customers to experience your brand story from the beginning—while still ensuring the greatest number of qualified leads from our marketing investment—can be a challenge.

 Powerful sales Pipeline = brand stories.

 Stories are valuable and important mementos that people carry with them throughout their daily life.
 The stories people collect are then repeated in conversations with friends, inserted into discussions with family, and shared with co-workers.
 Stories are the fuel for human connections.
 Whatever is valuable or important to us makes its way into our life stories.
 If marketing is going to fit into a story-based world, we have to understand how that marketing—and the customer experience it creates—ties us into the customer story.

 If we’re not in the story, then we're merely part of the noise.